Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 - Pour into ice trays and freeze

 When you use a cube, thaw it out in a small container; this is where the empty baby food containers come in handy.
-Use a small eyedropper and filling it full, put a drop at a time on the gecko's nose, letting him lick it.
+Use a small eyedropper, fill it full, and put a drop at a time on the gecko's nose, letting him lick it.

 I fed my gecko one eyedropper twice a day to start.
 After a few days to a week, I decreased it to once a day.
 I continued with once a day, offering a full eyedropper of slushy mix for about a week or so more.
 Then I stopped giving it.